chinibi/random-music-player/README.md

 ## Running the dev version

 You need Git and Node.js installed to run this.
-From your command line:
+Have at least two terminal windows open and run these commands.

 ```
 $ git clone https://github.com/chinibi/random-music-player.git
 $ cd random-music-player
 $ npm install
-$ npm run dev
-$ npm run start
 ```

+In one window run:

+`$ npm run dev`

+In the other window run:

+`$ npm run start`